Gulf Coast Area (near Yakataga)

 ★ Bear-Proof food storage box

 Midtimber Lake Cabin is located within the Yakataga State Game Refuge.
-This cabin is perhaps one of the most wild and remote locations within the Alaska Public Use Cabin System.
+This cabin is perhaps one of the most wild and remote locations within the Alaska Public-Use Cabin System.
 The Midtimber Lake Cabin is cedar-constructed and has an eight-foot covered porch that doubles as a cooking area.
 The broad face of the Bering Glacier and the seemingly endless strand of sandy beach along the coast make this area a scenic wonderland.

 Midtimber Lake Cabin offers a host of recreational opportunities for the outdoor enthusiast.
 Backpacking, hiking, kayaking, hunting, and beach access are just a few opportunities available in this area.

-The Midtimber Lake Cabin is located on the northweastern end of Midtimber Lake within the Yakataga State Game Refuge.
+The Midtimber Lake Cabin is located on the northwestern end of Midtimber Lake within the Yakataga State Game Refuge.
 Fishing and Flying and Cordova Air fly regularly in the area and are familiar with landing sites.
 Float plane landing are possible depending on ice and weather conditions.
 The natural airstrip adjacent to the USGS Field camp (known as Moose International) is accessible by tundra-tired planes as conditions allow.

 GPS: LAT: 60° 04'472.67" N. LON: 143° 21'08.75"